iotaledger/susee-streams-poc/test/README.md

   > ./run.sh
 ```

-After the tests have been finished stop the private tangle using:
+After the tests have been finished, stop the private tangle using:
 ```bash
   # in the 'priv_tangle' subfolder:
   > docker compose --profile "2-nodes" down